-On Tuesday night the Planning & Zoning commission will entertain an application from “Étourdissant LLC” who seek a Final Coastal Site Plan to use a 25,000 sq ft portion of a 50,000 sq ft warehouse at 50 Chestnut Street in Byram for the storage of exotic, antique and collector’s motor vehicles.
+On Tuesday night the Planning & Zoning commission will entertain an application from “Étourdissant LLC” (key principal is Samuel Klein) who seek a Final Coastal Site Plan to use a 25,000 sq ft portion of a 50,000 sq ft warehouse at 50 Chestnut Street in Byram for the storage of exotic, antique and collector’s motor vehicles.

 The warehouse is located off Delavan Rd, but also has access off Byram Rd to the east.

 The warehouse was built in 1972 on 5.89 acres in the GB zone.

 In 1980 a special exception was granted by the Zoning Board of Appeals (ZBA) to permit the building to be used as a single-tenant light industrial warehouse.
 Use Group 5 permits this use in the GB zone, but requires a special exception from ZBA.

 The back story is that the applicant’s proposal for a special exception was denied on April 16 by the ZBA during a public hearing.

 During that meeting ZBA member John Vecchiolla discussed his views on the merits of the application, but then abstained from voting after a motion to approve was made by Ken Rogozinski and seconded by chair Patricia Kirkpatrick.

 That left only four ZBA members to decide the application.
 Four affirmative votes are needed for a motion to be approved.

 Ken Rogozinski, Patricia Kirkpatrick and Arthur Delmhorst voted in favor of the application.
 Frank O’Connor voted no. Mr. Vecchiolla abstained.

 Étourdissant, represented by Christopher Bristol, filed lawsuit shortly afterward saying a ZBA alternate should have been chosen to vote in Vecchiolla’s absence.